firstdraft/appdev-lessons/lessons/refactoring-msm-queries.md

   - time stamp 00:15:31 to 00:22:09
   - define `title_with_year` in `app/models/movie.rb`
-  - see `refactoring-msm-queries-with-methods.md` section "Instance method review"
+  - see [Refactoring MSM Queries with Methods][Refactoring MSM Queries with Methods] section "Instance method review"
   - use of `self.` in model method
   - apply new method to `app/views/movie_templates/show.html.erb`